gregfonzo/app-MakeMIDGainLossStimFiles/README.md

 # app-MakeMIDGainLossStimFiles
-Brainlife.io app to extract timings and event information from a events.csv file for the MID task with gain and loss trials (utilized by Jorge Almeida and Greg Fonzo)
+Brainlife.io app to extract timings and event information from a events.csv file for the MID task with gain and loss trials (utilized by Jorge Almeida and Greg Fonzo, task written in PsychoPy by GF)